groupdocs-search/GroupDocs.Search-Products/content/search/nodejs-java/document/xlsx.en.md

     link_title: "Learn more"
     picture: "about_search.svg" # 480 X 400
     content: |
        [GroupDocs.Search for Node.js via Java](/search/nodejs-java/) is a high-performance library for full-text search and document indexing.
-It supports 70+ file types, including PDF, Word, Excel, images, and ZIP archives, ensuring fast and accurate results.
+It supports 70+ file types, including PDF, Word, PowerPoint, Excel, images, and ZIP archives, ensuring fast and accurate results.

 ############################# Steps ############################
 steps: